mathiskakal/moonshot/documents/rexmax-specifications.md

 Another way to improve on this would be to have "**seasonality" or "promo" flags**, which could help even the linear model know we are going to need more stock for Christmas than in August.

 One problem that I already anticipated in the risks & mitigation table is the **risk inherent to data trustworthiness and quality**.
 My system is (for now) dependent on the categorisation algorithm that attributes a category based on the pareto distrbution, to focus on the 20% of products that generate 80% of the sales.
 If that categorisation process was faulty, my KPIs 3 months after the orders could probably be off track.
-I need to audit how this data i depend on is generated, and if necessary, compute it locally.
+I need to audit how this data I depend on is generated, and if necessary, compute it locally.

-Speaking of data quality, my documentation does not mention validators enough, but if I wish to have data quality, i must sanitise the data (garbage in, garbage out).
+Speaking of data quality, my documentation does not mention input validation enough, but if I wish to have data quality, i must sanitise the data (garbage in, garbage out).
 One idea is to have **validation routines** to at least report "illegal values" in the database, which could pollute the prediction algorithms.

-I am not knowledgeable enough to know what the next step is after that, but if there are several store managers producing historical data, it would probably be a good thing to **store that historical data in a centralised place to perform company-wide analyses** to **compare methodologies** and **decisions**, which will be crucial for the **company's** desired **process uniformisation**.
-Once the app moves away from its decentralised architecture, it will be easier to imagine sending notifications and alerts when certain scenarios happen, and perform continuous analysis for a seamless experience.
+I am not advanced enough to know what the next step is after that, but if there are several store managers producing historical data, it would probably be a good thing to **store that historical data in a centralised place to perform company-wide analyses** to **compare methodologies** and **decisions**, which will be crucial for the **Company's** desired **process uniformisation**.
+Once the app moves away from its decentralised architecture, it will be easier to envision sending notifications and alerts when certain scenarios happen, identify opportunities, and perform continuous analysis for a seamless experience.

 Other consulted collaborators are very eager to have a tabular view kind of app to perform simple functions as it is the case here but from a dedicated app to **put an end to sprawling of Excel sheets**.
 The "TabbedView" module already has the capacity to build the views that the user prefers: the user chooses their tables, their columns, the order and they could potentially create their workflows and action buttons too!
 There is tremendous room for expansion given that we built on solid foundations.

-One thing that is currently lacking for overall reliability of the product is the logging.
-The app is logging into the dev console, having telemetry would allow to understand and analyse how users use the product without having to elaborate interviews with them, which in turn could generate more ideas and open up a lot of doors.
+One thing that is currently lacking for overall reliability of the product is logging.
+The app is logging into the dev console, but having actual telemetry would allow to understand and analyse how users use the product without having to conduct interviews with them, which in turn could generate more ideas and open up a lot of doors.

-Finally, as already mentioned in the QA and management part, testing will come gradually, I suspect that it is going to take a good effort at some point to **flip the paradigm into a test-driven one**, **to gain the reliability and agility** of a fully modular testable enterprise-grade product.
+Finally, as already mentioned in the QA and Management part, testing will come gradually, I suspect that it is going to take a good effort at some point to **flip the paradigm into a test-driven one**, **to gain the reliability and agility** of a fully modular testable enterprise-grade product.

+Thank you for reading me!

 ___